singhcse/myblog/about.md

 #### What do you do?

 I am a part of the Sports team at Skilrock Technologies, currently working on Lottery Management System as a backend Developer.
+I have been working on products like RMS(Retail management System),SBS(Sports betting System).
+My neurons are still learning .

 #### What interests you?

 Over the last few years I've developed an interest in problem-solving,optimization,machine learning.
-I have participated in some challenges about which you can read on the blog.
+I have participated in some challenges about which you can read on the blog.Travelling excits me alot.

 #### That's nice, but what are your interests outside of work?

 Oh, That! :smile:

-I love memes 😉 gaming 🎮 travelling 🏞️
+I love memes :wink: gaming :video_game: travelling :mount_fuji:

-Books.
-I always prefer hardbooks unless I'm travelling, during which I read on my Kindle.
-I read all genres but am inclined towards tragedies.
-On the top of my list are The Kite Runner by Khaled Hosseini and Man's Search for Meaning by Viktor Frankl.

-Food.
-Indian cuisine.
-I prefer spicy over sweet.
-Dosas, Idlis, Kadhai Paneer, Dal Makhani, Malai Kofta, Samosas, Pani Puri... :yum: you name it!

-Anime.
-They have had a lasting impact on me.
-A lot of characters - Naruto Uzumaki, Itachi Uchiha, Akane Tsunemori, Lelouch vi Britannia, Kaori Miyazono, Hana, Roy Mustang, to name a few - have shaped my worldview and have taught me a lot.
+Memes.
+If you have good sense of humour you can get this. :satisfied:

+Gaming. call-of-duty , nfs , crysis , pubg  you name it. :fire:
+Sometimes I also watch game streaming on twitch,youtube (Shroud,Ninja,Dynamo,Mortal).

+Travelling.
+I think our neurons wont learn new patterns until we train it with unseen data. so, Exploring is very important for us.

 #### How can I get in touch?